epignatelli/helx/README.md

 pip install git+https://github.com/epignatelli/helx
 ```

 Note that helx does not depend on JAX, even if it uses it.
 This allows you to use a version of JAX built for an arbitrary accelerator.

 ### The `module` decorator
 A `module` is a simple interface for stax functions.
-It returns a standardised `NamedTuple` for a layer construction function with an `init` and an `apply` function.
+It takes a `stax` layer construction output - a tuple of callables - and returns a `Module` object - a `NamedTuple` with an `init` and an `apply` properties.
 Here's an example:
 ```python
 import jax
 from jax.experimental.stax import Dense, Relu